A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Background

 \subsubsection{Residual Networks}

 To solve the problem of vanishing or exploding gradients in very deep networks, residual networks (ResNet) using skip connections were introduced~\cite{he2016deep}.
 Skip connections connect later layers to earlier ones skipping some layers in between.
-There are many updated versions of ResNet introduced later to improve the performance.
+Many updated versions of ResNet were introduced later to improve the performance.
 One of the subsequent versions, called ResNeXt-50, redesigned the fundamental building block of ResNet to use a multi-branch setup similar to inception networks~\cite{xie2017aggregated}.

-This work has worked with three types of residual networks, namely, ResNet-18, ResNet-50, and ResNeXt-50 32x4d.
+This work uses three residual networks; ResNet-18, ResNet-50, and ResNeXt-50 32x4d.